nschonni/cordova-docs/articles/getting-started/create-a-hosted-app.md

 4. Before you run the app, first identify one or more emulators or devices for initial testing of the Hosted App sample based on your dev environment.

-    * If you are running Windows 10 on a machine that supports [Hyper-V](https://msdn.microsoft.com/en-us/library/mt228280.aspx), you can plan to test on the Visual Studio Emulator for Android.
+    * If you are running Windows 10 on a machine that supports [Hyper-V](https://msdn.microsoft.com/en-us/library/mt228280.aspx) (no VM support), you can plan to test on the Visual Studio Emulator for Android.
 This is a fast, full-featured emulator.
 (Running on a VM is not supported.)

     * If you are running Windows 10, you can plan to test on the Windows Phone 10 emulator or your Windows 10 device.
 If your device has a webcam, you can use it later in the tutorial!